 The expectation is that the GCC countries, and in particular the UAE and Saudi Arabia, will also in the future constitute an important destination for Afghans.
 Both of these countries have close relations with Afghanistan, and both have supported the country in many ways, inter alia with donations, economic aid and various other agreements, including those that govern the immigration of Afghan workers.
 According to the Afghan Ministry of Labour and Social Affairs, Saudi King Salman bin Abdulaziz agreed in 2015 to accept an additional 25,000 Afghan workers into the kingdom.

 As already noted, another possible source of sizeable mixed migrations to the Gulf is Sri Lanka; it is indeed possible to identify certain connections between the armed conflict in that island state and the dynamics of emigration from the country to the GCC.
 Sri Lanka originally became a large refugee-producing country in 1983, when clashes intensified between Tamil secessionists and Sinhalese-dominated governmental forces.
 The largest surge in the number of refugees, most of them Tamils, took place between 1980 and 1990.
 The numbers of internationally displaced Tamils and Sinhalese continued to grow thereafter.
-Sriskandarajah explored the effect of the civil war in Sri Lanka on emigrations.
+D. Sriskandarajah explored the effect of the civil war in Sri Lanka on emigrations.
 According to him, two main types of migrant flows intensified during the armed conflict in the country: labour migration to the GCC and politically-motivated emigration of people who sought asylum in the West.
 In the words of the author:

 …the conflict has had high direct and indirect costs island-wide in terms of lives, livelihoods, and slower economic growth.
 Not surprisingly, the largest increases in both migration flows have occurred since 1983… While the majority of political migrants have been Tamils directly affected by the conflict in the north-east, the conflict has also indirectly fuelled the increased flows of predominately Sinhalese labour migration from the south-west…More than three-quarters of migrant workers reside in the Gulf region.